Hala531/data-analysis-zomato-sql/README.md

 GROUP BY 1, 2
 ORDER BY 3 DESC
 ```
-**Q3. find the average order value per customer who has place more than 750 orders, return customer name and order average value**
+**Q3. find the average order value per customers who have placed more than 750 orders, return customer name and order average value**
 ```sql
 SELECT
 c.customer_name,